sonyarianto/pocketbase-docker/README.md

 ## What is this?

 Dockerized Pocketbase, based on https://github.com/krushiraj/pocketbase-docker/blob/main/Dockerfile and https://github.com/bscott/pocketbase-docker/blob/main/Dockerfile.
-Just for my use case scenario.
+Just for my personal use case scenario.

 ## Notes